bbc6502/pypackages/README.md

 # pypackages

 Script specific packages similar to PEP 582 using a `__pypackages__` directory.
-The `__pypackages__` directory must be in the same directory as the script being executed.
+The `__pypackages__` directory is created in the same directory as the script being executed.
+A requirements.txt file must exist in the same folder to activate package installation.

 ## Intent

-Simplify the distribution of python scripts with dependencies.
-No need to use virtual environments or explicitly install dependencies using pip.
+Avoid dependency conflicts when installing python command line utilities.

-## (Optional) Automatic requirements install
+## Automatic requirements install

-Place requirements.txt in the `__pypackages__` folder to install or upgrade on startup using pip.
+Place requirements.txt in the folder to install or upgrade on startup using pip.

 This saves the need for distributing python version specific packages explicitly.

+This also avoids the package having explicit dependencies that are installed along side the package therefore creating the potential for package version conflicts.

+## Activating

+    import pypackages
+    pypackages.packages()

+Execute pypackages.packages() to perform a local installation of requirements.txt

-## Requirements
+## Pre-requisites

 pip must already exist in the python environment if requirements.txt is used.

-## Installation
+## Example setup.cfg

-Install pypackages directly into your project as follows:

-    pip install --target . --upgrade pypackages
+    [metadata]
+    name = demo
+    version = 1.0

+    [options]
+    packages =
+        demo
+    install_requires =
+        pypackages

+    [options.package_data]
+    demo =
+        *.txt

+    [options.entry_points]
+    console_scripts =
+        demo = demo.app:cli

-## Structure of __pypackages__
+## Structure of deployment for scripts

     myapp.py
-    __pypackages__/
-        requirements.txt  (optional)
-        bin/
-        lib/
-            python3.11/
-                site-packages/

-## Structure of deployment

-    myapp.py
     pypackages/
         __init__.py
-    __pypackages__/
     requirements.txt

 ## Example (requirements.txt)